-In addition, there is a high failure rate for drugs, biologic products and cell therapies proceeding through clinical trials.
-Many companies in the pharmaceutical and biotechnology industries have suffered significant setbacks in late-stage clinical trials even after achieving promising results in preclinical testing and earlier-stage clinical trials.
+In addition, there is a high failure rate for product candidates proceeding through clinical trials.
+Many companies in the biopharmaceutical industries have suffered significant setbacks in late-stage clinical trials even after achieving promising results in preclinical testing and earlier-stage clinical trials.
 Data obtained from preclinical and clinical activities are subject to varying interpretations, which may delay, limit or prevent regulatory approval.
 Any such setbacks could adversely affect our business, financial condition, results of operations and prospects.

-Our product candidates are subject to a lengthy and uncertain regulatory approval process in each jurisdiction where approval is sought.
+Our product candidates are subject to a lengthy and unpredictable regulatory approval process in each jurisdiction where approval is sought.

-A regulatory authority such as the FDA or the EMA, must approve any human therapeutic product before it can be marketed in such jurisdiction.
-The process for receiving regulatory approval is long and uncertain, and a potential product may not withstand the rigors of testing under the regulatory approval processes.
-Before commencing clinical trials in humans in the United States, we must submit an Investigational New Drug application, or IND, to the FDA.
+A regulatory authority such as the FDA or the EMA must approve any human therapeutic product before it can be marketed in the jurisdiction it governs.
+The process for receiving regulatory approval is lengthy and unpredictable, and a product candidate may not withstand the rigors of testing under the process.
+Before commencing clinical trials in humans in the United States, we must submit an IND, to the FDA.
 Certain countries outside of the United States have a similar process that requires the submission of a clinical trial application much like the IND prior to the commencement of human clinical trials.
 In the EU, for example, a clinical trial authorization, or CTA, must be submitted for each clinical protocol to each country's national health authority and an independent ethics committee.
 Only after an IND becomes effective and/or the applicable CTA has been accepted may clinical trials begin.
 See "Business-Government Regulation" for details regarding the regulatory approval processes applicable to our product candidates.
 While there is some overlap, the regulatory requirements to conduct clinical trials and seek marketing approval vary by jurisdiction.
 There is no guarantee that the safety studies and other data generated will be sufficient to permit us to conduct clinical trials in all jurisdictions where planned, or once generated, that such clinical trial data will be sufficient to obtain marketing approval in all jurisdictions in which we intend to seek such approval.
-If we are not able to obtain the necessary regulatory approvals to conduct our clinical trials, or commercialize our products, or if such approvals are delayed or suspended, it would have an adverse effect on our business operations and trading price of our common stock.
+If we are not able to obtain the necessary regulatory approvals to conduct our clinical trials and commercialize our product candidates, or if such approvals are delayed or suspended, our business, prospects and market price of our common stock would be adversely affected.

-We may not be able to find suitable patients or find it difficult to enroll patients for our clinical trials, which could delay or prevent us from proceeding with clinical trials of our product candidates.
+We may not be able to identify, qualify and enroll sufficient patients for our clinical trials or complete our clinical trials in a timely manner, which could delay or prevent us from proceeding with the development of our product candidates.